6 Reasons Nobody Is Downloading Your Gated Content

 4. You didn’t create separate landing pages for your gated content

-It’s essential to have landing pages in addition to inline forms, pop-up forms, and a resource page.
+It’s essential to have landing pages in addition to inline and pop-up forms, as well as a resource page.

-One reason for creating landing pages is that you can include direct links to these pages from other parts of the web, such as social media posts.
+One reason to create landing pages is that you can include direct links to them from other parts of the web, such as social media posts.

 You can also direct paid ads to your landing pages.
 In some cases, you may be able to attract visitors directly to a landing page through organic search.